livia360/Capstone_project/README.md

 **Comparison of roc_auc scores between the models.**

-# 6. Summary and Futher work
+# 6. Summary and Further work

  - Five different supervised machine learning models are trained on the data.
 After comparing and evaluating the model performance, the final random forest model has an average accuracy of 0.88 and a strong roc_auc of 0.85 (consistent with cross validation roc of 0.83).
 Besides, the random forest model is fast to train, easy to tune and not prone to overfitting.